 As part of a team, develop water efficiency programs including developing and implementing appropriate governance and risk frameworks, performance measures, reporting standards, assessment tools and systems to track, monitor and report on identified milestones and deliverables to ensure effective governance of the programs from inception to completion.

-Work collegially with internal stakeholders and program partners to scope, develop and deliver programs, ensuring consistency in outcomes and direction, and embedding best practice program management frameworks to deliver identified outcomes within required timeframes.
+Work collegially with internal and external stakeholders and program partners to scope, develop and deliver programs, ensuring consistency in outcomes and direction, and embedding best practice program management frameworks to deliver identified outcomes within required timeframes.

 Manage the administration and appropriate allocation of funding for program initiatives and external delivery partners.